gildor2/UEViewer/README.md

 if umodel.exe crashes, and it is started with *-debug* option, standard Windows window appears with prompt to close program or debug it.
 You may choose "Debug with Visual Studio" there.

+Also you may use `--debug` parameter for build.sh script.

-If you want to debug umodel.exe in VIsual Studio without having a crash, you may load it either from IDE (```File |
+If you want to debug umodel.exe in Visual Studio without having a crash, you may load it either from IDE (```File |
 Open | Project/Solution```, then select *umodel.exe*), or you may type

     devenv umodel.exe